Secondment often involves major changes. Many things have to be checked before you can start your life in the new country.

 Instead, your employer can make contributions to a non-deductible pension scheme.
 That is called a section 53A scheme.

 If possible, you will have the same insurance cover as before.
-But because the contributions are not tax-deductible, and are exempted from tax.
+But because the contributions are not tax-deductible, the disbursements are exempted from taxation.

 What do you need to consider?

 While you are on secondment, things may happen that affect your pension scheme.
 For instance, you may move to another country, your period of secondment may change or you may get married or divorced.

 It is important that you or your employer contact us and any other advisers as it may affect your pension and tax situation.
 This way, your pension scheme will be adjusted if you need it.

 Already before you return home, it is important to find out what to do with your pension scheme.
 In most cases, your tax status will change from your first working day in Denmark.
 When you return home, your options depend on what you chose when you left Denmark:

 Your scheme will now continue without any changes.

 - Your pension scheme was changed into a paid-up scheme and we established a non-deductible pension scheme